iamdtms/quote-carousel/README.md

 # quote-carousel

-Component for quoted text sliding.
+A component for quoted text sliding.

 Based on gui-challanges.